gradio-app/gradio/CONTRIBUTING.md

 We ask that you make sure initial CI checks are passing before requesting a review.
 One of the Gradio maintainers will merge the PR when all the checks are passing.

 *Could these guidelines be clearer?
-Feel free to open a PR to help us faciltiate open-source contributions!"
+Feel free to open a PR to help us faciltiate open-source contributions!*